dafny-lang/dafny/docs/DafnyRef/Statements.md

 The expression may be a value of a basic type (e.g. `int`), a newtype, or an inductive or coinductive datatype (which includes the built-in tuple types).
 The expression after the `match` keyword is called the _selector_.
-The expression is evaluated and then matched against each clause in order until a matching clause is found.
+The selector is evaluated and then matched against each clause in order until a matching clause is found.

 The process of matching the selector expression against the case patterns is